Rajancando/Music-App/README.md

-created a music app using gtml css and javascript
+created a music app using HTML,CSS and javascript.